 You don’t want your work from home life to burn you out or overwhelm you, so make it a priority to take regular breaks and listen to your physical and mental needs.

-How to you maintain productivity working from home?
+How do you maintain your productivity working from home?

 If you have any working from home productivity tips of your own, feel free to share them in the comments!